 Summarise that fruit and vegetables are usually lower in energy and food such as oils and spreads are usually higher in energy.

 Activity 2 - Different amounts of food and drink provide different amounts of energy.

 Give out the Energy cards and ask the children to line up from lowest to highest in energy per 100g.
 Make a note on the board of the two or three foods at each end of the line.
 Question the children:

 Explain to the children that we eat different food in different amounts – sometimes known as ‘servings’.
-Point out to the children that as well as showing the energy in 100g of each food, the Energy cards also show the weight and energy for a typical ‘serving’ of each food.
+Point out to the children that the Energy cards also show a weight range for a typical ‘serving’ of each food.
 These serving ranges are for children aged 7-10 years.
 Question the children to check they can see the information:

-Discuss which food has moved (e.g. oil).
-Establish that this is because if we have a smaller or larger amount of a food or drink, the energy it provides changes (it goes down or up).
+Establish that if we have a smaller or larger amount of a food or drink, the energy it provides changes (it goes down or up).

 Divide the children into small groups and provide each group with a copy of the Serving size and energy worksheet and a set of weighing scales.
 Provide each group with a set of the food below.
 Check that each food has a label showing the energy provided by 100g.